-The Asian Man is an international, peer-reviewed journal published two times a year in simultaneous print and electronic editions.
+The Asian Man is an international, peer-reviewed and refereed journal published two times a year in simultaneous print and electronic editions.
 It is an important vehicle for the dissemination of papers concerning research into anthropology, Social and behaviourral sciences, health and environmental sciences, investigations on the nature, development and causes of human variation, embracing the disciplines of human genetics, auxology, environmental physiology, ecology, epidemiology ageing and global health.

 It has a wide readership of human scientists, biologists, epidemiologists, auxologists, paediatricians, population geneticists, gerontologists, physiologists and public health workers.
 The Asian Man is the official journal of the Asian Institute of Human Science and Development.
 Further information about the Journal, including links to the online sample copy and contents pages, can be found on the Journal homepage: www.aihsd.org and www.indianjournals.com

 Prof. Gean-luc Nahel [Rouen, France], Prof. Susan C. Seymour [CA, U.S.A.], Prof. Soheila Shahshahani [Tehran, Iran], Prof. William Sax [Heidelberg, Germany], Prof. Kulthida Tuamsuk [Khon kaen ,Thailand], Prof. Hua Kai [Peking, China], Prof. Patrick Guinness [Canberra, Australia], Prof. R.P.
 Srivastava [Pune, India], Prof. R.K.
 Jain [Delhi, India], Prof. Surinder Nath [New Delhi, India], Prof. R.N.
 Vashisht [Chandigarh, India], Prof. S.P.
 Singh [Patiala, India], Prof. Falguni Chakravarty [Kolkata, India], Prof. D. Pulla Rao [Vishakapattanam, India].